 This course is designed to provide students with a mathematical knowledge required for direct entry into post-secondary studies in the areas of Humanities.
-Topics include application of rates, scale factors through proportional reasoning with application to measurement of 2D and 3D objects, trigonometry with sine and cosine laws, inductive and deductive reasoning to solve problems, interpretation of statistical data and quadratic functions.
+Topics include mathematical reasoning, angle relationships, graphical analysis of linear inequalities, quadratic functions, systems of equations and optimization, applications of statistics, scale models and financial literacy.